KingsGambitLab/Lecture_Notes/articles/Akash Articles/md/Pointers_C++.md

 If yes, then it will return the address of that available memory.
 In case that much memory is not available, it will result in `bad_alloc` exception followed by termination of the program.

 **One of the advantages of using dynamic memory allocation is that it uses a much larger pool of memory managed by the operating system called the "heap" to allocate memory, which allows us to allocate a larger amount of memory than usual.**

 Therefore, allocate memory dynamically when a large amount of memory is required.

 Dynamically allocated memory remains allocated until we deallocate it explicitly using `delete` operator.

 Syntax for `delete` operator is as below:
 1. Single variable: `delete name`
 Ex. `delete ptr`
 2. Array of variables: `delete[] name`
 Ex. `delete[] ptr_arr`

+Note that `ptr` and `ptr_arr` are addresses of newly allocated memory.

-Now, if we forget to deallocate the memory explicitly, then it gives rise to some problems because this memory can not be used by another program until it is deallocated.
+**Now, if we forget to deallocate the memory explicitly, then it gives rise to some problems because this memory can not be used by another program until it is deallocated.**

 Therefore, to deallocate memory we have to maintain the address of the allocated memory, if we somehow lose it, then we will not be able to deallocate it anymore and **memory leak** will occur.

 ### Memory leak

-A memory leak happens when your program loses the address of dynamically allocated memory.
+Memory leak occurs when new memory is allocated dynamically and never deallocated.
+Let's first see when memory leaks occurs.

 1. Memory leaks can result from a pointer going out of scope.
     ```cpp